Grand Theft Auto Online: 2020

-Gerald's Last Play is a series of six cooperative missions given by Gerald that were added on 23 April 2020, as a continuation of The Diamond Casino Heist update.
+Gerald's Last Play is a series of six cooperative missions given by Gerald (Douglas Powell Ward) that were added on 23 April 2020, as a continuation of The Diamond Casino Heist update.
 The Los Santos Summer Special, released on 11 August, added new yacht-themed missions, vehicles, Adversary Modes, race tracks, and the Open Wheel Race Creator, which allows players to create their own custom tracks.
 The update also featured several quality-of-life improvements, such as adding the possibility of owning up to eight properties.

 First teased in July as "a new take on heists in an entirely new location", The Cayo Perico Heist was officially announced in November, when it was revealed that it would add a new island to the game's map; making it the biggest Grand Theft Auto Online content update to date.
 The heist featured in the update, which consists of robbing the drug cartel that controls the island, has been described as the "next evolution in Heists gameplay", because it offers more approaches than all previous heists, including the possibility of being completed solo from start to finish, and can play out in various ways depending on player actions.
-The update was also said to add several new vehicles, including a military submarine, which is required for the heist, weapons, and music.
+The update was also said to add several new vehicles, including a military submarine required for the heist, weapons, and music.
 In December, it was revealed that The Cayo Perico Heist would also add a new nightclub called the Music Locker underneath the Diamond Casino & Resort, featuring real-life musicians Moodymann, Keinemusik, and Palms Trax; three radio stations (two of which are hosted by Joy Orbison and Julian Casablancas); and new songs on some of the already existing stations.
 The update was released on 15 December to largely positive reception.